 Most lenders will insist on having the property conveyed before the mortgage will be finalised.
 This gives the lender more security on the loan amount.

 The conveyancer will do numerous things to help the process.
 This includes conducting property searches to ensure that there is nothing wrong with the property.
-As well as this ensuring that there is no legal problems with the property itself or with the contracts being signed and exchanged.
+As well as this ensuring that there are no legal problems with the property itself or with the contracts being signed and exchanged.